Badboy1307/Advanced_Physical_Design_using_OpenLANE_Sky130_Workshop/README.md

 Standard Cells have regular layout.
-Each has different views/models
+Each have different views/models

 -Electrical, HDL, SPICE,
 -Layout (Abstracted and Detailed)